-Although there seem to be fewer FREE New York City summer camps than in years past, our list of inexpensive or cheaper camps for local kids keeps growing.
+Although there seem to be fewer FREE New York City summer camps than in years past, our list of inexpensive or cheaper camps for local kids is substantial.
 Some wonderful New York City programs are subsidized by arts and education funding so that all children can experience the amazing resources of this city.

 Read on for all the info on our picks for FREE and bargain summer camps for NYC kids.
 You can find even more summer options in our jam-packed Summer Camp Guide and search for programs by interest, age range, and location in our Camp Directory.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 BEAM 6 (Bridge to Enter Advanced Mathematics) — Various Locations

 Current sixth graders, plus a few seventh graders